How to Become an RNFA

 • Compliance with institutional and state regulations, statutes, and policies

 • Completion of AORN requirements of six hours of post-RN RNFA education provided by an accredited school of nursing.
-This includes three credits of didactic and three credits of clinical RNFA training as outlined by the AORN
+This requirement includes three credits of didactic and three credits of clinical RNFA training as outlined by the AORN

-• Having an unrestricted RN license
+• Unrestricted RN license

-• Currently working full time or part time in perioperative clinical practice, education, or research
+• Currently working full-time or part-time in perioperative clinical practice, education, or research

 • Completing a minimum of two years and 2,400 hours in perioperative nursing practice, with at least 1,200 hours in the intraoperative setting